tytydraco/yessleep/out/A_new_me_A_better_me.md

 There was an artificial sweetness to it, sort of grape flavored, with a powerful chemical aftertaste.
 But I could feel my nerves unwinding.
 Not as in getting sleepy, but as if I was taking three breaths at once.
 My lungs felt full again, and I could feel my stomach un-tightening.
 I could still think straight.
 I could feel all those intrusive thoughts, all the worries, but they were taking a back seat to more rational thinking.
 I could finally, *finally*, relax.

 I felt so much better.
 I took a long walk after work and stopped at a gift shop.
-Instead of tearing my hair out, I got myself one of those cheesy flip combs, like in the old movies.
+Instead of tearing my hair out, I got myself one of those cheesy switchblade combs, like in the old movies.
 I know it looked dumb, but I didn’t mind laughing a little at myself.
 Just that feeling, to be able to laugh at myself, was so foreign.
 So freeing.
 Was this how Shota felt *all the time?*

 When it was time for the date, I showed up with a big smile on my face.
 Shota recoiled a bit at first, not recognizing me.
 When he realized I was just happy to be there, his demeanor shifted immediately.
 Suddenly we weren’t just friends – we were *best* friends.
 We were *unstoppable*.